ONLYOFFICE/docker-onlyoffice-nextcloud/README.md

     bash set_configuration.sh
     ```

-    For SSL encryption, the command should be like this:
+    For SSL encryption, the command should look like this:

     ```
     bash set_configuration.sh ssl